Holocene extinction: Australia

 Australia was once home to a large assemblage of megafauna, with many parallels to those found on the African continent today.
 Australia's fauna is characterized by primarily marsupial mammals, and many reptiles and birds, all existing as giant forms until recently.
 Humans arrived on the continent very early, about 50,000 years ago.
 The extent human arrival contributed is controversial; climatic drying of Australia 40,000–60,000 years ago was an unlikely cause, as it was less severe in speed or magnitude than previous regional climate change which failed to kill off megafauna.
 Extinctions in Australia continued from original settlement until today in both plants and animals, while many more animals and plants have declined or are endangered.

 Due to the older timeframe and the soil chemistry on the continent, very little subfossil preservation evidence exists relative to elsewhere.
-However, continent-wide extinction of all genera weighing over 100 kilograms, and six of seven genera weighing between 45 and 100 kilograms occurred around 46,400 years ago (4,000 years after human arrival) and the fact that megafauna survived until a later date on the island of Tasmania following the establishment of a land bridge suggest direct hunting or anthropogenic ecosystem disruption such as fire-stick farming as likely causes.
+However, continent-wide extinction of all genera weighing over 100 kilograms, and six of seven genera weighing between 45 and 100 kilograms occurred around 46,400 years ago and the fact that megafauna survived until a later date on the island of Tasmania following the establishment of a land bridge suggest direct hunting or anthropogenic ecosystem disruption such as fire-stick farming as likely causes.
 The first evidence of direct human predation leading to extinction in Australia was published in 2016.

 A 2021 study found that the rate of extinction of Australia's megafauna is rather unusual, with some generalistic species having gone extinct earlier while highly specialized ones having become extinct later or even still surviving today.
 A mosaic cause of extinction with different anthropogenic and environmental pressures has been proposed.

 The arrival of invasive species such as feral cats and cane toads has further devastated Australia's ecosystems.

 Since European colonisation Australia has lost over 100 plant and animal species, including 10% of its mammal species, the highest of any continent.